Agentic AI Security

 Multi-agent architectures propagate compromise: When agents communicate with other agents, a single compromised agent can spread malicious instructions throughout the system.
 The poisoned agent uses its legitimate communication channels to inject attacks into peer agents, creating cascade failures that are difficult to contain.

-This assessment evaluates your systems against these threat characteristics, using the OWASP Top 10 for Agentic Applications (2026), the OWASP Multi-Agentic System Threat Modeling Guide, and scenario-driven attack path analysis as a foundation.
+This threat modeling engagement analyzes your systems against these threat characteristics, using the OWASP Top 10 for LLM Applications, the OWASP Top 10 for Agentic Applications (2026), the OWASP Multi-Agentic System Threat Modeling Guide, and scenario-driven attack path analysis with attack trees as a foundation.
 Findings are mapped back to OWASP’s threat taxonomy and mitigation playbooks so your remediation plan references widely recognized standards.

 Assessment coverage: a five-zone lens